lkarjun/data-science-from-scratch/19 DeepLearning/readme.md

     --> The difference between cost function and loss function is that the loss funciton computes the error for a single training example; the cost function is the average of the loss function of the entire training set.

+    # Symmetry problem
+        * If the gradients are equal then weights are going to be updated by the same amount.
+          The weights attached to the same neuron, continue to remain the same throughout the trianing.
+Its makes the hidden units symmetric and this problem is know as the Symmetry Problem.

+        * To break this we should initialize different random weights to the same neurons.

     # The Neuron

         * inputs ===> Neuron ===> Output signal